-2 - 22 Northgate Street, Warwick, CV34 4SP
+2-22 Northgate Street, Warwick, CV34 4SP

-Demolition and re-development to provide a total of 18 residential dwellings, by conversion and alteration of former education department offices on Northgate Street to create 11 residential dwellings and erection of a garage building; conversion and alteration of former county court offices on Northgate to provide 3 dwellings; and partial redevelopment/infill and conversion/alteration/extension of the former museum services buildings off Northgate to provide 4 dwellings.
+Demolition and re-development to provide a total of 18 residential dwellings, by conversion and alteration of former education department offices on Northgate Street to create 11 residential dwellings and erection of a garage building; conversion and alteration of former county court offices on Northgate to provide 3 dwellings; and partial redevelopment/infill and conversion/alteration/extension of the former museum services buildings off Northgate to provide 4 dwellings (revised application following withdrawal of application no. W13/1053).
 FOR Ash Mill Northgate LLP

-This application is being presented to Committee due to the number of objections and an objection from the Town Council having been received.
+This application is being presented to Committee as application W/13/1053 was withdrawn from the Planning Committee agenda for 15 October 2013.
+This application was being presented due to the number of objections and an objection from the Town Council having been received.